david-barbion/lcda/_posts/en/2018-02-25-white-bird.markdown

 Here is the free pattern:

 You will need:
-* 3 skein of Norsk Fine
+* 3 skein of Norsk Fine, white color, you can find at [Les Petites Pelotes de Rosalie](https://lespetitespelotesderosalie.boutiquedelaine.com/fnt2-51587)
 * E crochet

 Final size: